 Dietary Needs and Habits

 Dragons have digestive systems almost like furnaces and can process almost anything they can swallow.
 Dragons are true omnivores capable of eating almost anything.
 They can subsist on meat, vegetable manners, minerals, or even simple water.
 Normally eating gems is a special treat.
 Most dragons develop unique personal preferences for their favorite food.
+Some dragons eat people, others avoid eating mortal flesh entirely.
+Some dragons eat lots of people.
+Many believe that a dragon that develops a taste for mortal flesh risks contracting a variation of Cannibal Sickness nicknamed Man Eater's Madness.

 Geographic Origin and Distribution